octabytes/blog/content/posts/migration/migrate-your-customized-application-to-elestio/index.md

 > docker\-compose up \-d \-\-build

 1. Checkout logs if something is failing.
-Note that there can be a version lapse between your currently hosted database and the running instance on Elestio (Latest version) as mentioned in the Pre\-requisites section
+Note that there can be a version lapse between your currently hosted database and the running instance on OctaByte (Latest version) as mentioned in the Pre\-requisites section

 ### 7️⃣ Need additional help?

 Stuck somewhere?
-We are here to help you, go ahead and create a [support ticket](https://dash.elest.io/support/creation?ref=blog.elest.io) and we will get back to you in no time.
+We are here to help you, go ahead and create a [support ticket](https://dash.elest.io/support/creation?ref=blog.octabyte.io) and we will get back to you in no time.

-> *Originally published at*[*https://docs.elest.io*](https://docs.elest.io/books/migrations/page/migrate-your-customized-application-to-elestio?ref=blog.elest.io)*on November 7, 2023\.*
+> *Originally published at*[*https://docs.elest.io*](https://docs.elest.io/books/migrations/page/migrate-your-customized-application-to-elestio?ref=blog.octabyte.io)*on November 7, 2023\.*